haroldadmin/Vector/docs/usage/basics.md

 !!! warning
     Since state updates are processed asynchronously, you should not assume that you shall get the updated state immediately after the `setState` block.
+    To get access to the latest state within a ViewModel, *always* use `withState` method.

 #### Accessing State